Azure/azure-sdk/docs/java/design.md

 }
 ```

+{% include requirement/MUST id="java-service-client-fluent-builder-multiple-clients" %} offer build method 'overloads' for when a builder can build multiple client types.
+These methods must be named in the form `build<client>Client()` and `build<client>AsyncClient()`.
+For example, `buildBlobClient()` and `buildBlobAsyncClient()`.

 {% include requirement/MUST id="java-service-client-builder-annotation" %} annotate service client builders with the `@ServiceClientBuilder` annotation.

-{% include requirement/MUST id="java-service-client-builder-consistency" %} ensure consistency across all client libraries, by using the following names for client builder fluent API:
+{% include requirement/MUST id="java-service-client-builder-consistency" %} ensure consistency across all client libraries, by using the following names for client builder fluent API (use these as appropriate - not all APIs must be present on all client libraries, for example AMQP-based libraries need not provide the HTTP-specific API):

 | Name                 | Intent                                                                                                 |
 |----------------------|--------------------------------------------------------------------------------------------------------|